 Essentially, you want to see from their point of view.

-If you interact often with consumers on the phone or email, you might organically hear about issues they’re having.
+If you often interact with consumers on the phone or email, you might hear about issues they’re having organically.

-If you’re still unsure of which direction to take, check out 17 Tools & Resources for Conducting Market Research for more ideas.
+If you’re still unsure which direction to take, check out 19 Tools & Resources for Conducting Market Research for more ideas.

-Once you’ve done your market research, make a list with your team of all the trivial and major problems with which your consumer struggles (within your skill set or products, of course).
-Consider the biggest hassles your consumer faces, and how your products could get better, to solve for those issues.
+Once you’ve done your market research, list with your team all the trivial and major problems with which your consumer struggles (within your skill set or products, of course).
+Consider the biggest hassles your consumer faces and how your products could get better to solve those issues.

 Phase Two: Ideation.

 Like the HelloFresh founders, your team must envision a future that doesn’t exist yet.
 Now that you know what problems your consumer faces, what solutions could help them become better, happier, and more productive?

 The ideation stage is your “no such thing as a bad idea” brainstorming session.
 It requires you and your colleagues to create and tweak a long list.
 Take good ideas, and make them better.
 Refine and tweak them.
 Imagine all the different ways you could solve a customer’s problem, big and small.